rincon-santi/rincon-santi/README.md

  :link:[https://www.linkedin.com/in/santiago-rincon-martinez/]

-:dart: Objective
+:dart: Objectives
 ---------

-Seeking NLP challenges to leverage my skills and experience in deep learning and NLP, contributing to the development and improvement of large-scale language models and their applications.
-Focused on NLP specialization, prompting ([LangChain framework](https://langchain.readthedocs.io/)), and tuning for LLM personalization since November.
+- Seeking NLP challenges to leverage my skills and experience in deep learning and NLP, contributing to the development and improvement of large-scale language models and their applications.
+Focused on NLP specialization, prompting ([LangChain framework](https://langchain.readthedocs.io/)), and tuning.
+- Working in RAG systems (Vectorial DB based RAG or GraphRAG)
+- Deepening my specialization on MLOps systems, leveraging cloud tools to serve ML models and systematize their development.

 :sparkles: My Projects
 -----------